qwertyomen/csv_crawler/README.md

 # csv_crawler
-Uses IFS to crawls through CSV rows and turn the columns into scriptable variables.
+Uses IFS to crawl through CSV rows and turn the columns into scriptable variables.
 I use this as a reminder on how to effectively use IFS.

 Mildly annoying learning moments: